Zones helped these Auckland homeowners achieve a beautifully designed backyard.

 A narrow side pathway was created using timber-edged wide stairs and pebbles, chosen for their consistency against the colour of the home and its surrounding pavers.

-A thorough plan and organised management process was essential in this project, as it required the assistance of a huge range of trades, including a general landscaper, builder, paver, concrete layer and an outdoor lighting specialist.
+A thorough plan and organised management process were essential in this project, as it required the assistance of a huge range of trades, including a general landscaper, builder, paver, concrete layer and an outdoor lighting specialist.
 The different levels complement the space, providing the family with multiple pockets of outdoor space to enjoy.

 Looking for inspiration?